 Lake Apopka is a 30,888 acre hyper-eutrophic lake located in central Florida.
 Once known for fantastic fishing, the lake had 28 fishing camps located around it.
-Decades of fertilizer and chemical use in adjoining parcels have contributed excessive nutrient inputs that have devastated the aquatic ecosystem and have transitioned the lake from a clear macrophyte-dominated system to a turbid phytoplankton-dominated system.
+Decades of fertilizer and chemical use on properties around the lake have contributed excessive nutrient inputs that have devastated the aquatic ecosystem and have transitioned the lake from a clear macrophyte-dominated system to a turbid phytoplankton-dominated system.
 Large quantities of organic sediment have accumulated throughout the lake bottom, destroying fishing and ultimately ending the operation of all the fishing camps.

-There is no separating barrier between the pilot area and the rest of the lake, so constant mixing occurs.
-Even with this mixing, the results showed a 12.5% decrease in blue green algae, increased water column depth and significantly reduced water column ammonia, sediment phosphorous and organic matter.
-The following photos show the water behind a boat before the system was installed and 4 months later
+There was no barrier between the pilot area and the rest of the lake, so constant mixing of water between the pilot area and the rest of the lake occurred.
+Despite the mixing, the results showed a 12.5% decrease in blue green algae, increased water column depth, and significantly reduced water column ammonia, sediment phosphorous, and organic matter.

 The maps below show the changes from red (dense vegetation growth) to blue (no vegetation growth) after 4 months.
-Additionally the table below the maps quantifies the changes in aquatic vegetation biovolume.
-There has been a substantial reduction in the highest percent cover categories (60-80%) from May to December of 2015.
-This is due to the ability of the laminar flow aeration system to affect the sediment pore water chemistry and drive the denitrification process which limits sediment nutrients (such as ammonia) to many rooted macrophytes.
+Additionally, the table below the maps quantifies the changes in aquatic vegetation biovolume.
+There was a substantial reduction in the highest percent cover categories (60-80%) from May to December of 2015.
+This is due to the ability of the laminar flow aeration system to affect the sediment pore water chemistry and limit the nutrients, in particular phosphorous and nitrogen, that are available to vegetation and algae.

 |% Aquatic Plant Bio-Volume||May 2015||December 2015||Net Loss or Gain|